james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 Unlike the forward process, this reversed process isn't stationary (i.e. time-translation invariant): as it runs, it approaches $$t = 0$$, and its behavior changes.
 Stationary processes are nice, though; is there simple a way we could modify it to make it $$t$$-independent?
 One idea is to make it so the particle is chasing a moving target in a carrot-on-a-stick fashion: we fix some time $$T$$ and "move" $$t=0$$ so the random walk feels it is always a time $$T$$ away from convergence.
-Much like the advent of quantum computing, the end of this process will always appear to be a fixed time away.
+The end of this process will always appear to be a fixed time away, much like the advent of quantum computing or the release of Half Life-3.
 Mathematically, this corresponds to replacing $$t \rightarrow T$$ in Equation $$\ref{eqn:sde}$$, yielding

 $$